 This is all, of course, completely impractical without PRC-level internet surveillance tech or a North Korea-style intranet.
 If the goal of the bill is just to rate Netflix originals – as a charitable read of the FPB’s public statements would indicate – that’s probably doable, but Netflix isn’t the only game in town, and the fundamental point of the internet is that anyone anywhere can start up a media distribution website with global reach.
 Moreover, the vast majority of media that actually falls under the FPB’s actual mandate is already rated by foreign or international bodies, and so this would be done in the name of rerating content.
 That’s a lot of infrastructure just to turn a PG into a 10V.

-But more than any of that, it’s adding the friction back in, which I find completely unconscionable.
 No matter the potential for abuse, we cannot sacrifice the democratisation of access to information and to publishing that the internet has brought about.
 Neither on a moral level, nor on a practical level.
 The genie is out of the bottle, and hopefully, in time, law-makers will realise the futility of trying to add the friction back in.
 Cheesy as it is, John Perry Barlow’s Declaration of the Independence of Cyberspace is just as true and vital today as it was in 1996 – national borders have no meaning online.
 The internet is a post-national space that parochial politicians don’t understand3 and should have as little power over as possible.
 Especially considering that the sheer impracticality of exercising such power means that it will be exercised selectively and probably capriciously.